ppy/osu-wiki/news/2025/2025-04-02-3-digit-world-cup-2025-concludes.md

     </audio>
 </div>

 Of course we cannot forget to round things off with our very own original Grand Finals tiebreaker. [sugosugiii](https://osu.ppy.sh/beatmaps/artists/442) makes her second appearance of the tournament with this insane 6-minute solo project of [Zyphorath Quixalune](https://osu.ppy.sh/beatmapsets/2337098#osu/5017830).
-Already established as THE tiebreaker mapper duo, ::9ami::{ user=1499997 } and [oTwinkle](https://osu.ppy.sh/users/15095654) conjured this amazing final experience for South Korea and the United States to duke it out on as the very final map of the tournament!
+Already established as THE tiebreaker mapper duo, ::9ami::{ user=1499997 } and ::oTwinkle::{ user=15095654 } conjured this amazing final experience for South Korea and the United States to duke it out on as the very final map of the tournament!

 ## Interviews